mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Therefore, tests SHOULD use "sharded" instead of "sharded-replicaset" when targeting 3.6+ server versions in order to avoid unnecessary overhead.

+  Note: load balancers were introduced in MongoDB 5.0.
+Therefore, any sharded cluster behind a load balancer implicitly uses replica sets for its shards.

 - ``serverless``: Optional string.
 Whether or not the test should be run on Atlas Serverless instances.
 Valid values are "require", "forbid", and "allow".
   If "require", the test MUST only be run on Atlas Serverless instances.
 If